RoboSats/robosats/docs/_pages/tutorials/read/how-to-use.md

 ## How to Use (v0.3.3)
 ![image](https://user-images.githubusercontent.com/97640728/218118681-520e7fa6-52e9-4740-b488-1d294f833de6.png)
 ### <a href="https://www.athena-alpha.com/how-to-buy-bitcoins-using-robosats/" target="_blank">How To Buy Bitcoins Using RoboSats: Fastest KYC Free Sats In The West</a>
-Updated for the latest version, Athena Alpha's full guide walks you through the full buying process step-by-step.
+Athena Alpha's full guide walks you through the full buying process step-by-step.
 It also answers any extra FAQs you might have and helps outline how brand new Bitcoin Beginners can get the deposit needed to make their first trade.

 ## How to Use (v0.1.0)
 Full tutorial in tweets by @simplestBTCbook